tiby312/tagu/README.md

 ### Is there escape XML protection?

 Attributes are fed through a escape protectors.
 Tag names are fed through escape protectors.
-User can bypass this by using `build::raw_escapable()` and `AttrWrite::writer_escapable()`.
-The element chaining system works by having each element implement a render_head(), and a render_tail() function.
+User can bypass this using the raw_escpapable() function.
+This returns the only element type that doesnt implement SafeElem. render() requires that the chained together element implements safe elem.
+If the user chains in a raw element, the whole chain will not implement SafeElem.
+Instead the user would have to use render_escapable(); The element chaining system works by having each element implement a render_head(), and a render_tail() function.
 This means a user can easily only call render_head() and deliberately not call render_tail().

 ### What happened to the tagger crate?